lupu-anghel/chatbot/README.md

 # Prerequisits
-You will need to have installed on your local machine npm, git
+You will need to have installed on your local machine node, git

 ## Getting Started
 Use git clone to clone the repo

 Do an npm install to install the dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).